2011 Egyptian revolution: Election corruption

 Corruption, coercion not to vote and manipulation of election results occurred during many elections over Mubarak's 30-year rule.
 Until 2005, Mubarak was the only presidential candidate (with a yes-or-no vote).
 Mubarak won five consecutive presidential elections with a sweeping majority.
 Although opposition groups and international election-monitoring agencies charged that the elections were rigged, those agencies were not allowed to monitor elections.
 The only opposition presidential candidate in recent Egyptian history, Ayman Nour, was imprisoned before the 2005 elections.
-According to a 2007 UN survey, voter turnout was extremely low (about 25 percent) because of a lack of trust in the political system.
+According to a 2007 UN survey, voter turnout was extremely low (about 25 per cent) because of a lack of trust in the political system.

 Demographic and economic challenges

-Unemployment and reliance on subsidized goods
+Unemployment and reliance on subsidised goods

 The population of Egypt grew from 30,083,419 in 1966 to roughly 79,000,000 by 2008.
 The vast majority of Egyptians live near the banks of the Nile, in an area of about 40000 km2 where the only arable land is found.
-In late 2010, about 40 percent of Egypt's population lived on the equivalent of roughly US$2 per day, with a large portion relying on subsidized goods.
+In late 2010, about 40 per cent of Egypt's population lived on the equivalent of roughly US$2 per day, with a large portion relying on subsidised goods.

-According to the Peterson Institute for International Economics and other proponents of demographic structural approach (cliodynamics), a basic problem in Egypt is unemployment driven by a demographic youth bulge; with the number of new people entering the workforce at about four percent a year, unemployment in Egypt is almost 10 times as high for college graduates as for those who finished elementary school (particularly educated urban youth—the people who were in the streets during the revolution).
+According to the Peterson Institute for International Economics and other proponents of demographic structural approach (cliodynamics), a basic problem in Egypt is unemployment driven by a demographic youth bulge; with the number of new people entering the workforce at about four per cent a year, unemployment in Egypt is almost 10 times as high for college graduates as for those who finished elementary school (particularly educated urban youth—the people who were in the streets during the revolution).

 Economy and poor living conditions

 Egypt's economy was highly centralised during the presidency of Gamal Abdel Nasser, becoming more market-driven under Anwar Sadat and Mubarak.
 From 2004 to 2008 the Mubarak government pursued economic reform to attract foreign investment and increase GDP, later postponing further reforms because of the Great Recession.
-The international economic downturn slowed Egypt's GDP growth to 4.5 percent in 2009.
+The international economic downturn slowed Egypt's GDP growth to 4.5 per cent in 2009.
 In 2010, analysts said that the government of Prime Minister Ahmed Nazif would need to resume economic reform to attract foreign investment, increase growth and improve economic conditions.
 Despite recent high national economic growth, living conditions for the average Egyptian remained relatively poor (albeit better than other African nations with no significant social upheavals).